 FLAC files support Vorbis and ID3v2.4 metadata formats.
-Depending on the tag format, different issues can arise in macOS when using the FLAC files.
+Different issues can arise in macOS depending on the tag format when using the FLAC files.

 How to make artworks in FLAC files visible in Finder?

-The Finder has no ability currently to render Artwork pictures stored in the Vorbis metadata of FLAC files.
+The Finder cannot render Artwork pictures stored in the Vorbis metadata of FLAC files.

 FLAC files with Vorbis tags in Finder